Landry Jones: 2013–2014 seasons

 The Pittsburgh Steelers selected Jones in the fourth round (115th pick overall) of the 2013 NFL draft.
 He signed a four-year, $2.59 million contract with a $439,220 signing bonus on June 12, 2013.
-The Steelers drafted him to develop into a long term back-up quarterback, replacing retired quarterbacks Charlie Batch and Byron Leftwich.
+The Steelers drafted Jones to develop him into a long-term backup quarterback, replacing retired quarterbacks Charlie Batch and Byron Leftwich.

 Prior to the 2015 NFL season, Jones was primarily the third-string quarterback behind longtime starting quarterback Ben Roethlisberger and back-up Bruce Gradkowski.

 2015 season

-During the 2015 pre-season, Gradkowski was injured and missed the entire 2015 regular season.
-Due to this injury, Jones received the majority of the starting reps in the pre-season.
-The Steelers signed veteran Michael Vick to replace Gradkowski due to Jones's lack of experience.
+During the preseason, Gradkowski was injured and missed the entire 2015 regular season.
+As a result, Jones received the majority of the starting reps in the pre-season.
+The Steelers signed veteran Michael Vick to replace Gradkowski due to Jones' lack of experience.

-On October 18, 2015, during the Steelers' Week 6 game against the Arizona Cardinals, Jones made his NFL debut, replacing an injured Vick in the third quarter with the Steelers down 10–6.
-He finished the game with 168 passing yards and two touchdowns to Martavis Bryant, as he led the Steelers to a 25–13 comeback win.
-Jones played in seven games, starting two, in 2015, completing 32-of-55 passes for three touchdowns and four interceptions.
-He also relieved an injured Roethlisberger in the Steelers' wild-card playoff victory against the Cincinnati Bengals, completing 2-of-5 passes for 11 yards and an interception.
-However, Roethlisberger later returned to the game.
+During Week 6 against the Arizona Cardinals, Jones made his NFL debut, replacing an injured Vick in the third quarter with the Steelers down 10–6.
+He finished the game with 168 passing yards and two touchdowns to Martavis Bryant, as he led the Steelers to a 25–13 comeback victory.
+In 2015, Jones played in seven games with two starts, completing 32-of-55 passes for 513 yards, three touchdowns, and four interceptions.
+He also relieved an injured Roethlisberger during the Wild Card Round against the Cincinnati Bengals and completed two of five passes for 11 yards and an interception.
+However, Roethlisberger later returned to the game and led the Steelers to a narrow 18–16 road victory.

 2016 season

 On October 23, 2016, Jones received his first start of the season against the New England Patriots after Roethlisberger suffered a torn meniscus the week prior.
-He finished the 27–16 loss completing 29-of-47 pass attempts for 281 passing yards, one touchdown, and one interception.
-Due to the Steelers resting some of their starters for the playoffs, Jones started the season finale, completing 24-of-37 passes for 277 yards and three touchdowns with one interception, as the Steelers defeated the Cleveland Browns in overtime by a score of 27–24.
+He finished the 27–16 loss completing 29-of-47 passes for 281 yards, a touchdown, and an interception.
+Due to the Steelers resting some of their starters for the playoffs, Jones started in the season finale against the Cleveland Browns, completing 24-of-37 passes for 277 yards, three touchdowns, and an interception during the 27–24 overtime victory.
 The game-winning touchdown was a pass from Jones to wide receiver Cobi Hamilton.

 2017 season

 On March 9, 2017, Jones signed a two-year contract extension with the Steelers.
-Due to the Steelers resting some of their starters, he started the final game of the 2017 regular season, completing 23 of 27 passes for 239 yards, one touchdown, and one interception as the Steelers defeated the Cleveland Browns by a score of 28–24.
+Due to the Steelers resting some of their starters, he started in the regular season finale against the Browns, completing 23-of-27 passes for 239 yards, a touchdown, and an interception during the 28–24 victory.